raq217/introtoIM/FinalProject/June21_PreliminaryConcept.md

 Challenges:
 Making sure the gravity of the ball is set correctly along with the variables that depend on it.

-Alternative project: Develop and a new version of the previous game with proper visuals like a plane and moving objects such as clouds etc.
+Alternative project: Develop and a new version of the previous game with proper visuals like a plane and moving objects such as clouds etc.This will be using an ultrasonic sensor.